shalomjlee/olympic_data/README.md

 The [Olympic Games](https://en.wikipedia.org/wiki/Olympic_Games) are the most prominent and celebrated series of international sporting events, in which athletes around the world compete.
 We wanted to further explore data around these athletes, dating back to 1896, when the first modern Olympics was held.

 ## Getting Started
+_If you prefer to run the dashboard on your local server, please follow the instructions below.
+Otherwise, you can view the deployed page [here](https://mariajdong.shinyapps.io/olympiansapp/)._

-*To view the dashboard, you must download the Open Source Edition of [R Studio](https://www.rstudio.com/products/rstudio/), available for free [here](https://www.rstudio.com/products/rstudio/).*
+1. Download and install [R Studio](https://www.rstudio.com/products/rstudio/) if you do not have it on your device.
+The Open Source Edition is available for free [here](https://www.rstudio.com/products/rstudio/).

-1. Download the repo in your preferred manner.
+2. Download the repo in your preferred manner.
-2. Open `olympic_dash.R` in R Studio.
+3. Open `olympic_dash.R` in R Studio.
-3. Click `Run App` at the top right-hand corner of the file display.
+4. Click `Run App` at the top right-hand corner of the file display.

 ![screenshot2](/images/screenshot2.png)